-http://www.education.gov.uk/schools/ adminandfinance/schoolscapital/a00209336/ priority-school-building-programme In the latter two examples, it was simply a case of inadequate knowledge on behalf of the architect and specifiers.
+In the latter two examples, it was simply a case of inadequate knowledge on behalf of the architect and specifiers.

 This lack of knowledge and experience of Prep Room design on both sides is the cause of a great deal of poor or inadequate design that blights the working lives of many Science Technicians and downgrades the service that they can provide for pupils' science education.
-In a 2004 report from the Royal Society of Chemistry (Laboratories, Resources and Budgets), 21% of Prep Rooms were described as poor, with 43% at only a basic level.
+In the report, Laboratories, Resources and Budgets, 2004, Royal Society of Chemistry, 21% of Prep Rooms were described as poor, with 43% at only a basic level.
 Subsequently designed schools have done little to change these percentages.